-Students reserve the right to suppress any information from being released to the general public without their written consent of the student.
+Students reserve the right to suppress any information from being released to the general public without the written consent of the student.
 Any student wishing to withhold any or all of this information should notify the Office of the Registrar.
-The university assumes that failure on the part of any student to specifically request the withholding of directory information indicates individual approval for disclosure.
+The university assumes that failure on the part of any student to request the withholding of directory information specifically indicates individual approval for disclosure.

-16.15 Sexual Harassment and Sex-based Misconduct (Including Sexual Assault, Sexual Harassment, Sexual Exploitation, Domestic Violence, Dating Violence and Stalking)
+20.15 Sexual Harassment and Sex-based Misconduct (Including Sexual Assault, Sexual Harassment, Sexual Exploitation, Domestic Violence, Dating Violence and Stalking)

-Refer to the Student Code of Conduct section regarding sexual misconduct for details regarding reporting, response, and hearing procedures, which can be located in this handbook.
+Refer to the Student Code of Conduct section regarding sexual harassment and/or sex-based misconduct for details regarding reporting, response, and hearing procedures, which can be located in this handbook.

-16.16 Tobacco Free Policy (K34.05.99.K1)
+20.16 Tobacco Free Policy (K34.05.99.K1)